thaynecurrie/phys7943_fall2023/ScientificPythonNotes/SciPy/Python_SciPy_part2.md

 #### Interpolating Images

 A major application of 2-D interpolation is interpolating images (this includes astronomical images).
-This is a separate topic will will hopefully pick up again when discussing Matplotlib and AstroPy.
-For now, know that it is an important practical application.
+This is a separate topic will will hopefully pick up again in more detail when discussing Matplotlib and AstroPy.
+For now,  a) know that it is an important practical application and b) let's look at two simple examples of interpolation.

+* ***Resampling Images***

 Here for example is an unannotated version of a press image I had in 2022, raw data: